‘An innings we’ll never forget’: Reactions to Rajat Patidar’s incredible IPL playoff century for RCB

 Unsold at the auction, brought in mid-way into the team as a replacement, in a knockout match of IPL 2022, Rajat Patidar produced an innings of breathtaking quality and finished unbeaten on 112 against Lucknow Super Giants in the Eliminator in Kolkata on Wednesday.

-IPL 2022 Eliminator, LSG vs RCB blog
+IPL 2022 Eliminator, LSG vs RCB as it happened: Patidar, Harshal star as RCB win by 14 runs

 Patidar scored 12 fours and 7 sixes during his stunning unbeaten 54-ball knock.
 He received two reprieves from LSG fielders, once in the 70s and once in the 90s.
 But by that point he had already played a blinder and the three-figure mark was the icing on the cake.

-Note: Update: And it turned to be a match-winning one.